hivesolutions/scudum/doc/rasp.md

 The update should be done taking into account that the Linux Kernel is going to be compiled and should not be part of the `/system/rasp` filesystem.
 Other files should also not be considered as part of the Scudum distribution.

+A good explanation of the working in the boot loading process for each of these files can be found in [Embedded Linux - RPi Software](https://elinux.org/RPi_Software) page.

 ## Kernel configuration file

 To be able to create a proper configuration file for the Raspberry Pi use the `bcmrpi_defconfig` for rasp1 and